talpor/talpor-dev-handbook/docs/conception/index.md

 ### The Feedback Loop

-The feedback loop is the shape the discovery process takes as meetings with the client takes place.
+The feedback loop is the shape the discovery process takes as meetings with the client take place.
 When the first meeting with the client happens, it is expected that the client will talk and explain the project to the team, while the team takes notes and asks questions.
 In this meeting, most of the talk will be done by the client.